Horn Notes Edition

 A practical introduction to descant and triple horns, tools available to the modern hornist for more secure high range performance.
 This volume covers many topics related to these instruments including fingerings, mouthpiece choices, and music to study and perform, while also touching on the history of the instruments.
 This second edition includes expanded coverage related to high range production along with tips and excerpts from important solos and orchestral works.
-Purchase on Amazon
+Print version -- Kindle version

 Playing Natural Horn Today: An Introductory Guide and Method for the Modern Natural Hornist, second edition

 A concise, modern method for the natural horn, developed with the needs of horn players in mind.
 This updated second edition is focused toward introducing the natural horn effectively for players who already play the valved horn and wish to learn the older instrument.
 Topics covered include equipment choices, hand positions, and much more, presented in a practical manner.
 Short exercises and etudes are included to build technique, making this an ideal resource for learning to play the natural horn.
-Purchase on Amazon
+Print version -- Kindle version

 Playing the Wagner Tuba: A Handbook for Hornists, second edition

 A complete, practical guide to the literature and performance techniques of the Wagner tuba, geared toward the advanced student, amateur, or young professional who needs to get up to speed quickly to perform Wagner tuba in a symphonic setting.
 This edition includes information on instruments and fingerings, complete parts (original notation and transposed) for Bruckner’s Symphony No. 7, excerpts from Götterdämmerung and Eine Alpensymphonie, and more.
-Purchase on Amazon
+Print version -- Kindle version

-We are committed to our affordable and updated line of E-Publications, above, which are sold exclusively on Amazon.
-However, we do still have for direct sale one book (hard copy version) and the following compact discs featuring John Ericson to USA addresses only:
+We are committed to our line of updated and affordable publications, which since 2018 have been facilitated through Kindle Direct Publishing.
+However, we started out in 2007 selling print editions and CDs directly to customers, and we do still have for direct sale legacy copies of one book (hard copy version, with bigger music and spiral bound!) and the following compact discs featuring John Ericson.
+Shipping to USA addresses only, and please allow two weeks for delivery:

 Check out The Horn Notes Podcast at http://www.hornnotes.libsyn.com/